rbisdorff/Digraph3/docSphinx/pearls.rst

 			    relation', 'marginalRelationsRelations',
 			    'gamma', 'notGamma']

-From the potential 105 pairwise outranking situations, we keep 34 positively validated outranking situtaion.
+From the potential 105 pairwise outranking situations, we keep 34 positively validated outranking situation.

-We may visualise the corresponding bipolar-valued relation table by orienting the list of candidates with the help of the *inital* and the *terminal prekernels*.
+We may visualize the corresponding bipolar-valued relation table by orienting the list of candidates with the help of the *initial* and the *terminal prekernels*.

 .. code-block:: pycon
    :name: VisualisingUnOpposedOutrankings
-   :caption: Visualising the unopposed outranking relation
+   :caption: Visualizing the unopposed outranking relation
    :linenos:

    >>> uog.showPrekernels()